 Catherine Graham launched her sixth poetry collection, The Celery Forest with Wolsak & Wynn, Buckrider Books, Fall 2017.
+A Best Canadian Poetry Collection of 2017, The Celery Forest appears on CBC Book’s Ultimate Canadian Poetry List.

 “Like Wonderland or Oz, Neverland or Narnia, The Celery Forest is an extraordinary world filled with strange creatures and disorienting sights.
 But the doorway to the Celery Forest is not a rabbit hole or an old wardrobe.
 The doorway is a mammogram.
 For poet and novelist Catherine Graham, this is the topsy-turvy world she found herself in after learning she had breast cancer.
 No longer the world she recognized, the Celery Forest is a place where things are seen and experienced for the first time.
 More than a survivor’s tale, these poems are a map through unknowable terrain, infused with awareness and forgetting, written by a poet with the visionary ability to distill our sense of wonder into something we can hold.”